 As noted above, our Adjusted EBITDA is not prepared in accordance with GAAP, and should not be considered in isolation of, or as an alternative to, measures prepared in accordance with GAAP.
 There are a number of limitations related to the use of Adjusted EBITDA rather than net income, which is the most directly comparable financial measure calculated and presented in accordance with GAAP.
 Because of these limitations, we consider, and you should consider, Adjusted EBITDA together with other operating and financial performance measures presented in accordance with GAAP.
-A reconciliation of Adjusted EBITDA from net income, the most directly comparable financial measure calculated herein immediately following our discussion of "Adjusted EBITDA".
+A reconciliation of Adjusted EBITDA from net income, the most directly comparable financial measure calculated in accordance with GAAP, has been included herein immediately following our discussion of "Adjusted EBITDA".

+Year Ended Change

-Year Decem Ended ber 31 rease)
+Decem ber 31, Increase / (Decr ease)

 2022 2021 \$ %

-(in tho usands))
+(in those usands)

 Adjusted EBITDA \$ 400,137 \$ 384,581 \$ 15,556 4%